flightphp/docs/content/v3/en/awesome-plugins/runway.md

 ### Generate a Controller

-Based on the configuration in your `.runway.json` file, the default location will generate a controller for you in the `app/controllers/` directory.
+Based on the configuration in `runway.app_root`, the location will generate a controller for you in the `app/controllers/` directory.

 ```bash
 php runway make:controller MyController